 Belcourt, Billy-Ray.
 2017.
 “Meditations on Reserve Life, Biosociality, and the Taste of Non-Sovereignty.”
 Settler Colonial Studies 8 (1): 1-15.

-Coulthard, Glen.
+Coulthard, Glean Sean.
 2014.
 Red Skin, White Masks: Rejecting the Colonial Politics of Recognition.
 Minneapolis, MN: University of Minnesota Press.

 Deleuze, Gilles.
 1992.
 “Postscripts on Societies of Control.”
 October 59: 3-7.